Rvbens/door_code_app/README.md

 - Make sessions permanent
 - Port to phone
-   - Adapt responsive style
+  - Adapt responsive style DONE
+  - Extend admin with a div with 3 buttons: link to change code, link to active user, link to registro actividad
   - Make logo
   - Import APK
   - Upload to app store

 CREDITS: